enclustra/PetalinuxDocumentation/doc/BSP.md

 ## Petalinux project creation and build with BSP file

-The provided **BSP** file follows the naming convention of `Petalinux_${MODULE_NAME}_${BASEBOARD_NAME}_${BOOT_MODE}.bsp`.
+The provided **BSP** file follows the naming convention of `Petalinux_${MODULE_NAME}_${BASEBOARD_NAME}_${BOOT_MODE}.bsp` (The BSPs themselves are located in the release page of each respective reference design, e.g. [Mercury XU5 PE1 release 2020.1_v1.1.0](https://github.com/enclustra/Mercury_XU5_PE1_Reference_Design/releases/tag/2020.1_v1.1.0) ).
 Using the Mercury ME-XU5-2EG-1I-D11E as an example in combination with the PE1 baseboard and SD card boot mode the file will have the name: `Petalinux_ME-XU5-2EG-1I-D11E_PE1_SD.bsp`

-- Open a console and source the Petalinux environment script: `source /<path-to-petalinux-installation-dir>/settings.sh`
+1. Open a console and source the Petalinux environment script: `source /<path-to-petalinux-installation-dir>/settings.sh`

-- To create a Petalinux project from the provided bsp file use: `petalinux-create --type project -s <path-to-bsp-file>.bsp`
+2. To create a Petalinux project from the provided bsp file use: `petalinux-create --type project -s <path-to-bsp-file>.bsp`

-- The created project has the following structure
+3. The created project has the following structure:
+   <details><summary>Click to expand project tree view</summary>

     ```
     PETALINUX_PROJECT_FOLDER
     ├── components